 - Comprehensive Plan: - The plan does meet the goals of the 2017 Comprehensive Plan.
 The property is located the Windham Center growth area. - Land Use Ordinance: - All lots meet the minimum lot size (50,000 square feet) and frontage (150 feet) for lots in the FR zoning district. - Net residential density calculations are shown on the Plan. - The proposal meets the net residential density requirements and the setback requirements of the RCCFO district. - District Standards, Section 407.E.
-The project meets the standards of the RCCFO zoning district. - Buildings shall be designed that do no turn their back on the existing road. - Building elevations were included in the submission dated September 4, 2018. - Retirement Community dwellings shall be limited to 3 or fewer bedrooms per dwelling unit. - Submitted septic designs are for 2-bedroom units. - Subdivision Ordinance - Standard notes and the standard condition of approval must be shown on the plans. - The Tax Map and Lot numbers provided by the Tax Assessor must be shown on the Final Plan. - Subdivision plan data compatible with the Town GIS must be submitted as part of the Final Plan submission.
+The project meets the standards of the RCCFO zoning district. - Buildings shall be designed that do no turn their back on the existing road. - Building elevations were included in the submission dated September 4, 2018.

-- Condominium association documents should be provided with the Final Plan submission and must specify the rights and responsibilities of each owner with respect to the maintenance, repair, and plowing of the subdivision streets, open space and stormwater infrastructure. - Others: - Chapter 221 Street Naming and Addressing: A street name approved by the Town Addressing Officer shall be shown on the Final Plan.
+- Retirement Community dwellings shall be limited to 3 or fewer bedrooms per dwelling unit. - Submitted septic designs are for 2-bedroom units. - Subdivision Ordinance - Standard notes and the standard condition of approval must be shown on the plans. - The Tax Map and Lot numbers provided by the Tax Assessor must be shown on the Final Plan. - Subdivision plan data compatible with the Town GIS must be submitted as part of the Final Plan submission. - Condominium association documents were provided with the Final Plan submission and must specify the rights and responsibilities of each owner with respect to the maintenance, repair, and plowing of the subdivision streets, open space and stormwater infrastructure.
+Note 15 on the final plan states that the owner reserves the right to add additional dwelling units to this plan upon receiving amended subdivision approval from the Windham Planning Board. - Others: - Chapter 221 Street Naming and Addressing: A street name approved by the Town Addressing Officer shall be shown on the Final Plan.
+The street name shown on the final plan, Conifer Drive, has not been approved by the Town.